dassarthak18/raylib-gamedev/README.md

 chmod u+x "${GAME_DIR}.sh" && ./"${GAME_DIR}.sh"
 ```

 Please note that this code is specific for Debian-based Linux distros (which use the apt package manager).
 For RPM or Arch-based distros, which have different package managers, the commands for installing dependencies will vary.

+## Compiling Executables for Windows and Linux

 The last part of the script demonstrates how to compile any code such as our example ```src/main.cpp``:

 ```C++
 #include<raylib.h>